mitranim/stylific/src-docs/html/components.md

 and CSS.
 You can also [subclass](configuration/#subclassing) them in Sass.

+Most components are available as tags, like `sf-collapse`, and every component is available as an attribute, like `sf-button`.
+Some can even be combined like
+so: `<button sf-button sf-icon></button>`.

 # sf-article

 `sf-article` symbolises a block of readable text.
-Unlike other elements, it has no special layout properties.
-Its purpose is default cosmetic styling, like typographic offsets, link styles, and convenience classes for images.
+It provides default cosmetic styling, like whitespace, link decorations, and convenience classes for images.

 Use it wherever you want typographic styling.
 Suited for text compiled from Markdown, like this documentation.